Apple Pay

 4. What is the additional cost for accepting Apple Pay?

 There are no additional charges for Apple Pay transactions.
-Standard Razorpay payment processing rates apply, same as regular card transactions.
+Standard Razorpay Curlec payment processing rates apply, same as regular card transactions.

 5. Can customers save their Apple Pay details for future purchases?